karmel/vespucci/documentation/troubleshooting.md

 #### All these raw tag tables take up a lot of space.
 Can I delete them?

 Yes; once the raw tag tables have been converted to proto-transcripts, they are no longer used.
 We find keeping raw tag tables around can be useful for other purposes, but if you don't need them, feel free to drop them.
-This is easy to do using the PostgresSQL Studio interface that comes with the Amazon instance:
+This is easy to do using the <a href="/README.md#pgstudio_link" target="_blank">PostgresSQL Studio interface that comes with the Amazon instance</a>:

 <a href="/documentation/images/drop_table_large.png" target="_blank"><img alt="Dropping a tag table in pgstudio" src="/images/drop_table.png" /></a>